orelyx/NY-industry-agriculture/README.md

 installs the R packages required to knit the document or create the dataset files.
 Each of the reports in #1 contains and extensive list of references providing background information about emissions inventories and data sources.

-We are pleased to acknowledge the diligent and insightful work at the National Renewable Energy Laboratories that produced the Industrial Energy Data Book on which the capabilities provided by code in this repository are based.
+We gratefully acknowledge the diligent and insightful work at the National Renewable Energy Laboratories that produced the Industrial Energy Data Book on which the capabilities provided by code in this repository are based.
 See McMillan, Colin and Vinayak Narwade.
 2018. *The Industry Energy Tool (IET):
 Documentation*.
 Golden, CO: National Renewable Energy Laboratory.